ppearson/Stash/README.md

-Its core data-storage and serialisation files are written in C++, and there is an existing (but somewhat old) native Mac OS interface written in Objective-C++ / Cocoa, as well as a much more recent, Qt interface/port which now exists (for Linux).
+Its core data-storage and serialisation files are written in C++, and there is an existing (but somewhat old) native Mac OS interface written in Objective-C++ / Cocoa, as well as a much more recent Qt interface/port which now exists (for Linux).

 Features
 --------